 Fishing access is permitted by Fisheries and Oceans Canada (DFO) which authorizes harvest based on a total allowable catch (TAC).
-Clearwater has participated in the offshore clam fishery since its inception in 1986.
-Clearwater harvests 75% of the clam quota held on its own licences as well as the remaining 25% of the clam quota through a Landmark Agreement with E'sukutimkewey, a business partnership of 14 Mi'kmaq first nations, 13 in Nova Scotia and one in Newfoundland and Labrador.
+Clearwater harvests clam quota on licences held by the Mi'kmaq Coalition, which owns 50% of Clearwater and holds 100% the offshore clam fishing licences via FNC Quota Ltd Partnership.
+Clearwater also has a Landmark Agreement with E'sukutimkewey, a business partnership of 14 Mi'kmaq First Nations in Nova Scotia and Newfoundland and Labrador, which provides revenue sharing and employment benefits with these First Nations.